List of Sailor Moon characters: Chibi-Chibi

 Chibi-Chibi (ちびちび) first appears in Act 51 of the manga and episode 182 of the anime.
 She is a young child and imitates the ends of others' sentences, mostly saying "chibi".
 She has red-pink hair worn in a hairstyle similar to Usagi's, being worn in heart-shaped odango with ringlets at the sides,.
 Her name is a doubling of the Japanese word chibi, meaning "small person" or "small child", and is also because of her similarity to Chibiusa.
 It is also a pun, as the word Chibi-Chibi means "making something last".

 Chibi-Chibi is first shown floating down to Earth and appearing at the Tsukino house.
 In the anime, she first meets Usagi in the park and starts to follow her around, saying only "chibi chibi" without having been prompted.
 Chibi-Chibi attaches herself to Usagi's family, whose memories are modified so that they believe her to be the youngest child of the family, like how Chibiusa had made them believe she was her cousin.
 Chibi-Chibi is the caretaker of a small ornate censer in which Princess Kakyuu is resting, hidden from Sailor Galaxia.
-Eventually, she uses her own power to transform into the Sailor Guardian Sailor Chibi-Chibi.
+Eventually, she uses her own power to transform into her Sailor Guardian form, Sailor Chibi-Chibi Moon (セーラーちびちびムーン, Sērā Chibi-Chibi Mūn).
 In her Sailor Guardian form, she wields a heart scepter and uses it to defend herself and Sailor Moon, but is not shown using attacks of her own.
 Her childlike form is a disguise for Sailor Cosmos, a powerful Sailor Guardian who is the future version of Sailor Moon.

 In the anime, Chibi-Chibi is Galaxia's Star Seed, who had once been a great force for good.
 When Galaxia fought Chaos, she defeated it by sealing it inside her own body.
 To prevent her Star Seed from being corrupted, she sent it away to Earth, where it became Chibi-Chibi.
 The Starlights refer to Chibi-Chibi as the "light of hope" (希望の光, kibō no hikari), as she is their final hope to defeat Galaxia.
-Ultimately, Chibi-Chibi transforms into the Sword of Sealing (封印の剣, Fuuin no Ken), which Galaxia had used to seal away Chaos, and asks Sailor Moon to use it to defeat them.
+Ultimately, Chibi-Chibi transforms into the Sword of Sealing (封印の剣, Fuuin no Ken), (Note: Called the Sword of Galaxia in the Viz Media dub.) which Galaxia had used to seal away Chaos, and asks Sailor Moon to use it to defeat them.
 During the battle, Galaxia shatters the sword, killing Chibi-Chibi.
 However, she is revived along with the other fallen Sailor Guardians after Sailor Moon cleanses Galaxia of Chaos.

 In the stage musicals, her backstory follows that of the anime and she is given her own song, "Mou ii no" (It's All Right), which she sings to announce that she has come to rejoin Galaxia.

 Chibi-Chibi is voiced by Kotono Mitsuishi in Japanese and by Stephanie Sheh in English.
 In the stage musicals, she has been portrayed by Mao Kawasaki, Mikiko Asuke, Yuka Gouchou and Mina Horita.
 Takeuchi praised Kawasaki's cuteness as Chibi-Chibi.